-A small, quiet village surrounded by beautiful countryside.
+A growing village surrounded by beautiful countryside.

 There has been a dwelling at Winchburgh for over one thousand years, most likely close to Niddry Castle, a tall and forbidding tower which gave shelter to Mary Queen of Scots the night she escaped from captivity on the island in Lochleven.